 In total, Rhodiola Rosea contains 140 compounds in the roots and rhizome.
 The critical components include rosavin, rosarian, and rosin, collectively known as rosavins.

 Certain chemicals must be present for Rhodiola Rosea to work.
 And these include rosavin, rosarin, rosin, salidroside, and tyrosol.
 The first 3 of these compounds are found only in Rhodiola Rosea.
 It takes a synergistic combination of these chemicals for this herb to be effective.

 To ensure the supplement you choose works and contains pure Rhodiola Rosea, it needs to be standardized to contain at least 3% rosavins and 1% salidroside.
 This is the ratio found in the natural root.
-(See more about selecting the right Rhodiola Rosea supplement in “Available Forms” later in this article).
+(See more about selecting the right Rhodiola Rosea supplement in “Type of Rhodiola Rosea to buy” later in this article).